ChainSafe/web3.unity/CONTRIBUTION.md

 ### Linux

-1. **Install Unity**: Follow the instructions for your Linux distribution on the Unity website.
+1. **Install Unity**: Follow the instructions for your Linux distribution on Unity's website.

 2. **Install .NET SDK**: If you're using a Debian-based Linux distro (i.e., Debian, Ubuntu, Linux Mint, etc.), use the following Terminal command to install the .NET SDK: